santi-go/asesora/README.md

 # Connect with the server

-If you are not sure if you have a public key into droplet of Digital Ocean, try to enter:
+If you are not sure if you have a public key into droplet of Digital Ocean (4), try to enter:

 ~~~
 ssh root@ip.droplet